kgkagunat/Password-Generator/README.md

 # Password-Generator
 Code Refactoring

 This project was part of a "code refactoring".
-The goal is to refactor a code a fix the issue with the password generator.
+The goal is to refactor a code and fix the issue with the password generator.
-We were given all the necessary files for this project which included the .html, .css, and .js file.
+We were given all of the necessary files for this project which included the .html, .css, and .js file.
 The focus was mainly on the javascript file as we had to create and output a random generated password using prompts.
 We were given a 'User story' and an 'Acceptance Criteria' for this project.
 Listed below are the 'Acceptance Criteria'.

 CHALLENGES